tonnykwon/blog/_pages/machine.md

 collection: machine
 ---

 Posts about Machine learning.
-It is based on the contents of CS498 Applied Machine Learning.
+The contents are mostly based on lecture CS498 Applied Machine Learning.